 What is the Legal Limit in Indiana

-Alcohol’s varied effect on people is why Indiana measures a person’s blood-alcohol concentration, or BAC, to determine the level of intoxication.
+Again, alcohol has a varied effect on people, and this is why Indiana measures a person’s blood-alcohol concentration, or BAC, to determine the level of intoxication.
 In Indiana, you are not permitted to drive if you have a BAC of 0.08%.
+However, because individuals under the age cannot legally purchase or consume alcohol.
+It is this reason why the BAC for individuals under the age of 21 have a lowered legal limit which is 0.02% BAC.

 Buzzed Driving is Still Bad